beeware/briefcase/docs/reference/platforms/macOS/app.rst

     <key>com.apple.vm.networking</key><true/>

-Any Boolean or string value can be used for an entitlement value.
+Any Boolean, string, or list value can be used for an entitlement value.

 All macOS apps are automatically granted the following entitlements: